Gamergotten/Infinite-runtime-tagviewer/README.md

 also pretty huge thanks to Callum Carmicheal for the various contributions and the UI (which now doesn't look terrible lol, nice work!), as well as the rest of the halo mods crew for being awesome

+also thanks to gamecheat13 for being able to help get the tool work again after updates Aswell as thanks to TypeChecked for the awesome icon

 https://nightly.link/Gamergotten/Infinite-runtime-tagviewer/workflows/dotnet/master/Binaries.zip